dfst/deepforge/docs/reference/cli.rst

 Starting DeepForge Components
 -----------------------------
-DeepForge components, such as the server or the workers, can be started with the `deepforge start` command.
+DeepForge components, such as the server or the workers, can be started with the :code:`deepforge start` command.
 By default, this command will start all the necessary components to run including the server, a mongo database (if applicable) and a worker.

 The server can be started by itself using